Smart Phone Apple is planning for the launch of a new and improve... | Channels for Pearson+

 Confidence Level

-The confidence level represents the degree of certainty that the sample accurately reflects the population.
-A 90% confidence level means that if the survey were conducted multiple times, 90% of the time the results would fall within the specified margin of error.
-This concept is crucial for understanding how reliable the survey results will be in predicting consumer behavior.
+The confidence level represents the degree of certainty that the true population parameter lies within the estimated range.
+A 90% confidence level means that if the survey were repeated multiple times, 90% of the time the calculated confidence interval would contain the true population percentage.
+This concept is crucial for understanding the reliability of the survey results.

 Recommended video: